pabloasensi/PSW1/README.md

 ## Getting Started

-To use the software you simply have to extract the contents of the zip package wherever you see necessary.
+To use the software simply clone the repository to your computer

 ### Prerequisites